cpellet/Flex/README.md

 # Flex

-Foobar is data-science oriented spreadsheet desktop program written in python, with a TkInter GUI.
+Flex is data-science oriented spreadsheet desktop program written in python, with a TkInter GUI.

 ## Installation